-- 3.15 The contractor and the MOD must have regard to the following principles (which are not exhaustive) when determining the cost risk adjustment.
-The adjustment should: - a. only consider uncertainties that impact on Allowable Costs; - b. give consideration to the contract pricing method (refer to 3.7 and 3.8); - c. not take into account risk that should be managed in estimated Allowable Costs; - d. be based upon an assessment of the extent to which actual Allowable Costs may vary from estimated Allowable Costs, both positively and negatively; - e. take into account the relative likelihood of actual Allowable Costs being over or under estimated Allowable Costs; - f. take into account the extent to which the probability and expected impact of cost risk has been mitigated, eliminated or transferred to another party, for example, through insurance, or where sub-contract risk is 'passed through' to a party other than the prime contractor; - g. take into account the extent to which cost risk should be covered through Allowable Costs; - h. reflect and draw upon the overall approach to risk assessment such as risk allocation, management, and risk registers (and be recorded in the risk register); - i. not take into account uncertainty resulting from force majeure, for example, an unforeseeable natural disaster; and - j. be based on reasonable documented assumptions and/or evidence.
+- 3.17 The contractor and the Secretary of State must have regard to the following principles (which are not exhaustive) when determining the cost risk adjustment.
+The adjustment should: - a. only consider uncertainties that impact on Allowable Costs; - b. give consideration to the contract pricing method (refer to 3.9 and 3.10); - c. not take into account risk that should be managed in estimated Allowable Costs; - d. be based upon an assessment of the extent to which actual Allowable Costs may vary from estimated Allowable Costs, both positively and negatively; - e. take into account the relative likelihood of actual Allowable Costs being over or under estimated Allowable Costs; - f. take into account the extent to which the probability and expected impact of cost risk has been mitigated, eliminated or transferred to another party, for example, through insurance, or where sub-contract risk is 'passed through' to a party other than the prime contractor; - g. take into account the extent to which cost risk should be covered through Allowable Costs; - h. reflect and draw upon the overall approach to risk assessment such as risk allocation, management, and risk registers (and be recorded in the risk register); - i. not take into account uncertainty resulting from force majeure, for example, an unforeseeable natural disaster; and - j. be based on reasonable documented assumptions and/or evidence.

-4. Profit on cost once adjustment (POCO) (Step 3)
+4. Profit on cost once adjustment (POCO) (step 3)

-Basis of POCO adjustment
+Basis of the POCO adjustment

-- 4.1 Section 17(2) of the Act and Regulation 11(4) set out the requirement for the POCO adjustment: - "Deduct from the amount resulting in Step 2 the adjustment determined in accordance with regulation 12 ("the POCO adjustment"), so as to ensure that profit arises only once in relation to those Allowable Costs under the contract that relate to the price payable under any group sub-contract (including any further group sub-contract)." - 4.2 This adjustment ensures that if a party to a qualifying defence contract enters into a single source sub-contract with another group member, and this group sub-contract is necessary to enable the performance of the qualifying defence contract, then profit arises only once in relation to Allowable Costs included in the group sub-contract price.
+- 4.1 Section 17(2) of the Act and regulation 11(4) set out the requirement for the POCO adjustment: - "Deduct from the amount resulting from step 2 the adjustment determined in accordance with regulation 12 ("the POCO adjustment"), so as to ensure that profit arises only once in relation to those Allowable Costs under the contract that relate to the price payable under any group sub-contract (including any further group sub-contract)." - 4.2 This adjustment ensures that if a party to a qualifying defence contract enters into a group or further group sub-contract then profit arises only once in relation to Allowable Costs included in the group or further group sub-contract price. - 4.3 Section 30 of the Act sets out that "[the Act] and single source contract regulations apply to qualifying subcontracts (and to sub-contractors) as they apply to qualifying defence contracts (and to primary contractors)".
+In the case of a qualifying sub-contract, the calculation of the POCO adjustment is agreed between the sub-contractor and the contracting authority, rather than the Secretary of State, and this guidance must be modified by reading references to the Secretary of State as the contracting authority and references to the contractor as the subcontractor.

-Application of POCO adjustment
+Application of the POCO adjustment